personoids/personoids-lite/README.md

 [Install Now](#installation)

-# Personoids Chat AI Plugin
+# Personoids Lite for AI Chat

 "The Power of Autonomy in Every Chat."